Smart Money Is Betting Big In SMCI Options

-Whales with a lot of money to spend have taken a noticeably bearish stance on Super Micro Computer.
+Investors with a lot of money to spend have taken a bearish stance on Super Micro Computer (NASDAQ:SMCI).

-Looking at options history for Super Micro Computer (NASDAQ:SMCI) we detected 74 trades.

-If we consider the specifics of each trade, it is accurate to state that 32% of the investors opened trades with bullish expectations and 37% with bearish.

-After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $570.0 and $1200.0 for Super Micro Computer, spanning the last three months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $550.0 to $610.0 for Super Micro Computer over the recent three months.

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for Super Micro Computer's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across Super Micro Computer's significant trades, within a strike price range of $570.0 to $1200.0, over the past month.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Super Micro Computer's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Super Micro Computer's whale trades within a strike price range from $550.0 to $610.0 in the last 30 days.

 |Symbol